-Screening should never disclose the identities of DNA synthesis orders or potential bioweapons.
+Screening should never disclose the identities of DNA synthesis orders or designated hazards.
 Current screening practices cannot accomplish either: even if an order is securely transmitted to the synthesis provider, it must be accessible to human experts if flagged as a threat.

 Our team strongly recommends open-sourcing the code and offering numerous prizes for identified exploits before entrusting the system with sensitive data.

 Screening can be performed by physically secure networks of servers located in each major geographic area.
 Large companies, including commercial vendors who sell synthetic DNA and assembled genes, will be able to communicate with their local network by private fiber lines for extra security and reliability.